 The most money a dental plan will pay for care within a benefit period.
 Once you reach the maximum amount, you pay any costs for the remainder of the benefit period.

 A formal request to have a denied or unpaid claim reviewed by Delta Dental.
-This request can be made by the enrollee or the dentist.
+This request can be made by the member or the dentist.

 assignment of benefits